 Robert Ginsburg

-In 1979 he began producing a jazz radio show at University of Arkansas radio station KUAF.
-The program, Shades of Jazz, airs on Friday and Saturday nights from at 10:00 PM to midnight.
+In 1979, he began producing a jazz radio show at KUAF.
+The program, Shades of Jazz, airs on Friday and Saturday nights from at 10 to midnight.

-In 1991 Ginsburg was recruited as a member of a steering committee to help bring focus and direction to the emerging Walton Arts Center.
-He has assisted in booking and directing jazz activities at Walton Arts Center and serves as their jazz curator.
+In 1991, Ginsburg was recruited as a member of a steering committee to help bring focus and direction to the emerging Walton Arts Center.
+He assisted in booking and directing jazz activities at center and serves as its jazz curator.

-In 1992 Robert founded the Northwest Arkansas Jazz Society (www.digjazz.com), a non-profit membership organization dedicated to “…present, promote and preserve and celebrate jazz music in all of its forms.”
-For the past twenty two years the NAJS has brought world-class jazz musicians to N.W.
-Arkansas, created a scholarship program for music students wishing to further pursue their jazz education, and has sponsored a Summer Jazz Concert series which features regional and international artists in concerts together.
-Mr. Ginsburg has served as Executive Director of the NAJS since its inception.
+In 1992, Robert founded the Northwest Arkansas Jazz Society (NAJS), a non-profit membership organization dedicated to “…present, promote and preserve and celebrate jazz music in all of its forms.”
+For the past 22 years, the NAJS has brought world-class jazz musicians to Northwest Arkansas, created a scholarship program for music students wishing to further pursue jazz education, and sponsored a Summer Jazz Concert series featuring regional and international artists.
+Ginsburg served as executive director of the NAJS since its inception.

-Beginning in March, 2014 Ginsburg took on a new role as Front of House Manager for the new Walmart Amp, the 10,400 seat outdoor music pavilion in Roger Ark.
+Beginning in March 2014, Ginsburg took on a new role as front of house manager for the Walmart Amp, a 10,400-seat outdoor music pavilion in Rogers.

 -